Number6174/WritingHTTPServer/README.md

 Unless otherwise specified, the file `filename.txt` will be in the same directory as the script.
 Be careful of what file you specify, if it is important, it will be overwritten.

+There are optional query parameters of `mode`, `prepend_newline`, `append_newline` and `log`.
+* The `mode` parameter accepts either `w` to overwrite the file contents or `a` to append to the file.
+* The `prepend_newline` parameter ignores any values, but if present, will put a newline prior to the new data.
+* The `append_newline` parameter ignores any values, but if present, will put a newline after the new data.
-There are optional query parameters of `mode`, and `log`.
-The `mode` parameter accepts either `w` to overwrite the file contents or `a` to append to the file.
-The `log` paramater ignores any values, but if present, will put the new data on a line by itself with a timestamp.
+* The `log` parameter ignores any values, but if present, will put the new data on a line by itself with a timestamp.

 For example, if you made the two successive requests of